PaulVermeeren/Remote-sensing-foundation-model-for-the-Netherlands/README.md

 ### 2. Fine-tuning for a specific downstream task:

-A pretrained model can be used for fine-tuning using the main.py file under downstream_task.
-Setting up the configs for the specific task and specifying the dataloader enables to finetune on a specific task.
+A pretrained model can be used for fine-tuning using the `downstream_task/main.py` file.
+Setting up the configuration files for the specific task and specifying the dataloader, decoder head, and validation metrics enables finetuning the model to a specific task.

 ## Performance Comparison